COVID-19 Updates: Taking steps to return to normal.

 New school applications are received throughout the school year.

-The deadline for submission to begin operating in September of any given calendar year is in January of that same year and will be noted on the application form.
+The deadline for submission to begin operating in September of any given calendar year is October 31 of the previous calendar year and will be noted on the application form.
 Application process and requirements are further described in the Fact Sheet: Establishing a Private School.

 Connect with Alberta Education for more information about private schools: